idehub/react-native-google-analytics-bridge/README.md

 tracker.trackEvent("testcategory", "testaction");
 ```

+## Use environment's Google Service Version (due to crash on Google Service version 12

+You can specify googlePlayServicesVersion in "android/gradle.properties".
+Otherwise, it will take default version

+e.g.
+`googlePlayServicesVersion=11.8.0`

 ## Problems with tracking?
 Visitors not showing up?

 This is **NOT** (_normally_) an error with this library.
 Please read [this guide on how to set up your Google Analytics account/property](https://github.com/idehub/react-native-google-analytics-bridge/wiki/Creating-a-Google-Analytics-property-for-mobile-analytics) for mobile analytics.